HIGH SCHOOL

 Your Cost of Attendance (COA) is the estimated amount it will cost to attend Missouri Western for one academic year (fall and spring semesters).

-To better estimate your direct cost to the University, please complete the Missouri Western Budget Calculator.
+To better estimate your direct cost to the University, please complete the Net Price Calculator.

 Please visit our Cost of Attendance page for more information.